 Allegheny Surveys has arguably retraced, monumented, marked and painted more miles of boundary than any other firm in the state.
 Our clients include many of the largest landowners in the state, including Pardee and Curtin Realty (formerly Pardee and Curtin Lumber Co.), Coastal Lumber Company, The Jim C. Hamer Company, The Forestland Group, Southern Land Company and Dickinson Properties, and Columbia Forest Products.
-We have, in the past ten years, performed and completed a 27,000 acre boundary survey in Nicholas and Webster Counties, several surveys between 2,000 and 4,000 acres in Kanawha, Clay, Braxton, Webster, Raleigh and Fayette Counties, most of the boundaries of 12,000 acre survey (for Fola Coal Company), and we have surveyed over 70% of the exterior and interior boundaries of a 69,000 acre tract owned by Paul B. Barringer, II (who also owns Coastal Lumber Company) in Clay and Nicholas Counties.
-We are currently in the process of surveying a 45,000 acre tract of land in Kanawha and Fayette Counties, an 11,000 acre tract in Webster County, and a 2,000 acre tract in Putnam County.
+We have, in past years, performed and completed a 27,000 acre boundary survey in Nicholas and Webster Counties, several surveys between 2,000 and 4,000 acres in Kanawha, Clay, Braxton, Webster, Raleigh and Fayette Counties, most of the boundaries of 12,000 acre survey (for Fola Coal Company), and we have surveyed over 70% of the exterior and interior boundaries of a 69,000 acre tract owned by Paul B. Barringer, II (who also owns Coastal Lumber Company) in Clay and Nicholas Counties.